redox-os/website/content/news/this-month-240531.md

 Jeremy finally replaced the Orbital file manager, text editor and terminal by COSMIC Files, COSMIC Editor and COSMIC Terminal!

 There were some bugs blocking the COSMIC programs to work fully.

+## Toolchain

+Our Rust fork was updated to the 2024-05-11 date, it fixed many programs and crates requesting a recent Rust version.

+## Programs

+Ribbon packaged more programs as usual, many utilities and Cargo tools.